 What eyeshadow brushes do you use with cream shadow?

-Brushes with synthetic bristles are best for cream eyeshadows, as natural hairs can be too absorbent.
-Also, creams can be a little trickier to wash off than powder, and synthetic fibers tend easier to clean.
+Brushes with synthetic bristles are best for cream eyeshadows since they are less absorbent and easier to clean.
 Additionally, options with denser bristles are better for blending cream formulas, as the product is less likely to get stuck in the fibers.

 Why Trust Byrdie?